JayJsan/Candeez/README.md

 - `Android Studio` : Used to handle compiling, designing, emulating and among many other things.
 - `Java` : The language used to code the application.
+- `JUnit` : Used to perform instrumented and unit tests
-- `SQLite` : Used to handle the database for Candeez
+- `SQLite` : Used to handle data for Candeez
 - `Python` : Used to generate the database for Candeez (Item specifications, Images).